-Scoliosis is a condition characterized the abnormal curvature of the spine, usually in an S- or C-shape.
-It can occur in any region of the spine, and is either characterized as structural, meaning the spine has a fixed curve, or nonstructural, meaning the spine is structurally normal and the curve is only temporary.
+Scoliosis is a condition characterized by the abnormal curvature of the spine, usually in an S- or C-shape.
+It can occur throughout the spine, and is either characterized as structural, meaning the spine has a fixed curve, or nonstructural, meaning the spine is structurally normal and the curve is only temporary.

 There are several types of scoliosis, each of which has its own causes.
 These types are called:

 - Congenital.
 Congenital scoliosis is present at birth and is usually the result of a malformed or unusually fused vertebrae.

 - Neuromuscular.
 Abnormalities in the body’s muscle-nerve pathways, as with conditions like cerebral palsy or spina bifida, cause this type of scoliosis.
 If left untreated, neuromuscular scoliosis may lead to paralysis, but the condition can be treated with spinal bracing, growth rods or surgery.

 - Idiopathic.
 This is the most common form of scoliosis and is most often detected when the affected individual is of middle school or high school age.
 Its cause is currently unknown, but experts believe it may be linked to genetics.